fstamour/breeze/README.md

 * Integration with quickproject
 * Context-aware, configurable snippets and refactorings
 * Command for quick code capture (trying out code in a new file)
+* Implemented in common lisp to be able to port it to other editors in the future

-Currently, breeze's main interface is emacs.
-It add an emacs minor-mode with 2-3 bindings.
+Currently, breeze's main interface is emacs; `breeze.el` adds a few commands and one minor-mode with one bindings (`C-.`).

 Most notably, there is one binding that call a command called `breeze-quickfix` (might rename in the future).
-This command suggests applicable action given the current context (file name, file content, position in the file).
+This command suggests applicable actions given the current context (file name, file content, position in the file, etc.).
 For example, if the file ends with ".asd" it will suggest a command to insert a `defsystem` form.
 If breeze was already configured, it will pre-fill the `:maintainer`, `:author` and `licence` fields.
 Another example is that if the file is empty, or contains only comments, it will suggest to insert a `defpackage` or